Mt Rinjani and Kayaking Komodos

 Day 12: Labuan Bajo - Bali (B)

-We will have a bit of free time before we fly back to Bali today.
-We can have a swim in the beautiful pool, go into town and walk around the harbour or just relax in the sprawling gardens overlooking the sea.
+Early morning fly back to Bali.
 You will be met at Bali airport by the hotel and taken there.
 You can either stay the night at the hotel or fly out to your next destination later that evening.
 Either way you will have a room available to yourselves.

 Day 13: (B)